huyvd7/huyvd7/README.md

 # Short Bio
-Huy is currently an Applied Science Intern in the Alexa Science Team at Amazon, where he is working on natural language processing.
+Huy is currently an Applied Scientist in the Alexa Science Team at Amazon, where he is working on natural language processing components of Alexa.
 He holds a Master of Applied Science in Electrical and Computer Engineering from York University, Toronto.
-His Master's thesis was nominated for the "Best Thesis Award".
+His Master's thesis was nominated for the "Best Thesis Award 2021".

 At York University, his research focus was on combining deep learning with graph signal processing to solve various image processing tasks.
 Prior to his study at York, he was a Data Scientist at a big telecom company, where he leveraged data-driven algorithms to detect anomaly network issues.